cobratbq/keysmap/README.md

 - Currently assumes `jar`-type artifact.
 Check if this is an issue in cases with different packaging such as `war`, `ear`, etc.
   _If needed to be discovered, download `pom` artifact first.
 Read _packaging type_ from the `pom` artifact, then download the appropriate signature file._
 - Consider switching to downloading the tools (with `go install ...` or so) instead of building from submodule.
+- Should we do someting with revocations as downloaded from keyserver using `gpg --refresh-keys`?
+Is there any sense in signaling that in keysmap and warning during verification process?